igor47/blog/posts/why-self-host.md

 draft: true
 ---

+rename: why i self host

+corporations enter the internet the end result was to disempower the individuals. where as before it seemed like the internet was all people doing their own thing then later it just became a bunch of big companies trying to do a thing to make some money to make a return on capital invested.

 There's something beautiful and special about open-source software.
 It's not perfect by any means, and I don't mean to look at it through rose-tinted glasses.
 But -- where else is there a community of practice that brings together so many people from so many different backgrounds to work together on what is essentially a shared project, with no money involved?